vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 [!INCLUDE [prerelease](../includes//prerelease.md)]

 > [!NOTE]
 > During the preview phase, use of the data connectors feature is free.
+Once data connectors become generally available, you will be billed per connector based on the amount of data ingested from that product to Exposure Management.
+The charge will be according to volume of ingested assets, where each 1000 assets will incur a charge of $29 USD.

 ## Prerequisites